Acting Natural with Supermom Odette Annable

 - Rip & Tan: Can you tell us about working on Supergirl?
 What is it like to occupy the superhero world, which is generally a male-dominated niche?
 How is this project reinventing the landscape of the genre?

 - Odette Annable: Working on Supergirl was one of the best professional experiences of my career.
 To be honest, I was worried about stepping into the superhero world because of the pressure that comes with that.
 My character Reign was already an established character in the DC world.
 Although she is relatively new, she had her own story and her own fandom.
-I was so pleasantly surprised by the very warm welcome from the fans, the actors and producers and I couldn’t be more grateful.
+I was so pleasantly surprised by the very warm welcome from the fans, actors, and producers, and I couldn’t be more grateful.
 Supergirl is a show about female empowerment.
-It celebrates female strength and it is unapologetic about diving into real issues which is one of the many reasons why I am so grateful to have been a part of their story.
-This is one show that I cannot wait to show Charlie when she is a bit older, not because I am in it, but because I know she will feel inspired, validated as a woman and will have a great role model to look up to: Supergirl.
+It celebrates female strength and is unapologetic about diving into real issues, which is one of the many reasons why I am so grateful to have been a part of their story.

 - Rip & Tan: Tell us a bit about your home—what aesthetic or mood did you want to achieve with the interior?

-- Odette Annable: I am very inspired by nature and by California living when it comes to decorating my home.
-Raw woods, neutral palettes, beautiful Moroccan rugs and lush greens are at the top of my list.
-As I grow older I appreciate minimalism more and more.
-I am drawn to quality pieces that I will have forever and can pass down.
-Just recently, I purchased two safari chairs and a shearling daybed from Kroehler Jones that really grounded my living room and pulled everything together.
 It is also really important for my home to feel comfortable and functional.
-There is nothing like having a 3-year-old getting her paws on everything to confirm the statement above.
-Since becoming a mother I am constantly purging my home, whether it is our drawers or Charlie’s toys, I am always getting rid of “stuff.”
+There is nothing like having a youngster getting her paws on everything to confirm the statement above.
+Since becoming a mother, I am constantly purging my home, whether it is my drawers or Charlie’s toys, I am always getting rid of “stuff.”
 Clutter clutters my brain.
 I feel the most productive when I have a clean space where everything has a home.
 Interior design and entertaining have been a passion of mine for many years, and there isn’t anyone who inspires me more on both fronts than Jenni Kayne.

 Shop the Story